Linus789/DeepLTranslator/README.md

 # DeepLTranslator
-> The DeepL Translator is an API written in Java that translates via the DeepL server sentences.
+> This project is a simple <a href="https://www.deepl.com/translator">DeepL Translator</a> API written in Java.
+It translates via the DeepL server sentences.
 This works without having a premium access and can be used free of charge.
 Requires Java 9.

 ## Code Example